craftykate/teen-center/README.md

 * custom.scss

 # To Do
+* Move messages to their own fixed spot

 **Checkin**
-* Order attendance list by time in - or by first name?
-Probably name
+* ~~Order attendance list by time in - or by first name?
+Probably name~~
 * ~~Change times to 12 hr~~
+* Make sure starting a new day erases attendance list

 **Style**
 * Set min-width on wrapper